touchlab/Kermit/README.md

 If you are not familiar with the curly bracket syntax, that is a [trailing lambda with special syntax](https://kotlinlang.org/docs/lambdas.html#passing-trailing-lambdas).
 Again, that will not be evaluated if no log writer needs it.
-String creation can be relatively costly if you don't need it, so Kermit will avoid creating the string if it is not needed.
+String creation can be relatively costly if you don't need it, so Kermit will avoid creating the string if it is not being logged.

 The call above is on the global `Logger` instance.
 You can make all of your logging on the global instance, but for custom tags, and potentially for performance reasons, you can use local instances as well.